garciamelody/kana-app/README.md

 ![Screen Shot 2023-02-05 at 10 05 53 AM](https://user-images.githubusercontent.com/102616304/216830501-578589bf-30d8-457d-b4ac-f05ac864b076.png)

 ## What's it Made With?
-HTML, Javascript, and CSS
+HTML, JavaScript, and CSS

 ## How Does it Work?
-Within the Javascript code, there is an array of question objects.
+Within the JavaScript code, there is an array of question objects.
 Each object contains a question and all corresponding multiple-choice answers.
 These questions get shuffled and shown to the user.
 A question counter keeps track of the number of questions answered and uses that information to fill the meter accordingly.
 The question counter is reset to 0 once the quiz is completed and restarted.
 Want to practice your kana?
 Give it a try
 <a href="https://kanaapp.netlify.app/">here</a>.